 The university will open for the fall 2021 semester with fairly normal operations, however, it will closely monitor the situation, work with the Howell County Health Department and implement contingency plans as outlined below when it is necessary.

 A targeted approach

-When implementing contingency plans throughout the fall, the university’s goal is to not move all classes to online or remote delivery or close the entire campus.
-Instead, the university will temporarily suspend or modify individual courses, activities, programs, facilities, and operations as necessary.
+When implementing contingency plans, the university’s goal is to not move all classes to online or remote delivery or close the entire campus.
+Instead, the university will implement temporary mitigation strategies, temporarily suspend or modify individual courses, activities, programs, facilities, and operations as necessary.

 This strategy will result in some operations being impacted while other operations continue as planned.
 For example, online courses will not be impacted just because their seated counterparts are temporarily suspended or converted to remote delivery.